Jordan Payton: College career

 Payton started 10 games as a sophomore in 2013 and ranked third on the team with 38 receptions and 440 yards.
 He did not put up extraordinary numbers, matching his freshman touchdown total of one.

 As a junior in 2014, Jordan broke out in the season opener with eight catches for 98 yards, both career-highs at the time, in a 28–20 win over Virginia.
 He emerged as the Bruins' No. 1 receiver, finishing the season with 67 catches, the most by a Bruin since Craig Bragg had 73 in 2003.
-He also finished with team-highs of 954 receiving yards and seven touchdowns, and earned All-Pac-12 honorable mention.
+He also finished with team-highs of 954 receiving yards and seven touchdowns, and earned All-Pac-12 Conference honorable mention.
 Payton had three 100-yard games, and nine times he finished with at least five receptions.
 In a 62–27 win over Arizona State, he made five catches for 151 yards and two touchdowns.

 Although three-year starting quarterback Brett Hundley was leaving school early for the 2015 NFL draft, Payton opted to return for his senior year in part due to the potential he saw in incoming freshman quarterback Josh Rosen.
 Prior to the 2015 season, Payton made the preseason watch list for the Fred Biletnikoff Award, given annually to the nation's top receiver.
 After needing a few games to develop a rapport with Rosen, he tied the single-game school record with 14 receptions, set originally by J. J. Stokes, for 152 yards in a 31–27 loss to Washington State.
 The following week, he had seven catches for 105 yards in a 17–9 win over Utah to pass Bragg (193) as the Bruins career leader in receptions.
 Payton also became UCLA's first player since Nelson Rosario in 2011 to reach 1,000 yards in a season.
 The victory kept UCLA in contention to win the conference entering their regular season finale against USC, but the Bruins lost 40–21 to the Trojans for Payton's lone loss in the crosstown rivalry.
 He ended the season with 78 catches, the second-highest season total in school history, and again received honorable mention for the all-conference team.
 He finished his career as the first Bruin with over 200 receptions (201).